alperkan1/JSGENERALQUESTIONGAME/README.md

 #### As a returning user,  I want to be able to get the quesions in a different order.

-The questions chnage the sequence every time you play.
+The questions change the sequence every time you play.

 <details><summary>Question</summary>
 <img src="documents/pageimages/question.JPG">